Skip to main content

 For the Army Corps of Engineers’ real-time lake level and outflow report from Millwood Lake Dam, visit the Corps Little Rock office website.

-White bass continue schooling along Little River (with the largemouths) at midday, and are still hitting vertical jigged half-ounce to 1-ounce Slab Spoons in Little River between Jack’s Isle and first entrance into Mud Lake, and also in Hurricane Creek from 10-15 feet deep.
-Little River has improved clarity and the bite over the past couple of weeks and the reduced current has clarity much improved on primary or secondary points.
+* White bass slowed somewhat, but continued hitting vertical-jigged half-ounce to 1-ounce Slab Spoons in Little River between Jack’s Isle and first entrance into Mud Lake, and also in Hurricane Creek from 10-15 feet deep.
+Little River has reduced clarity, and the bite over the past couple weeks with reduced current improved on primary or secondary points.
 White bass are roaming all along Little River, and roaming in and out of creek dumps, too.
-With the drawdown in effect, many whites are found in close proximity to the spotted and largemouth bass, all feeding on threadfin shad.
+With the drawdown in effect, many whites are found in close proximity to the Kentucky and largemouth bass, all feeding on threadfin shad.

-* Crappie have been fair to good over the past few weeks, improving with reduced current in Little River and better water clarity in brush from 12-14 feet deep.
-Planted brushpiles at 12-14 feet deep continue holding some nice 1- to 2-pound slabs over the past few weeks.
-Red/White tube jigs and black/chartreuse hair jigs were catching some nice fish recently.
+* Crappie are fair to good over the past few weeks and improved with reduced current in Little River, as well as with improved water clarity in brush from 12-14 feet deep.
+Planted brush piles 12-14 feet deep continue holding some nice 1- to 2-pound slabs over the past few weeks and action and activity is improving.
+Red/white tube jigs and black/chartreuse hair jigs were catching some nice fish recently.
 Cordell smoke-colored grubs with a chartreuse tip tail on a light wire jighead will pick up a few extra bites.

 * No reports on bream or catfish.